coleifer/huey/docs/api.rst

     command, ZPOPMIN, which pops the lowest-scoring item from the sorted set (and BZPOPMIN, the blocking variety).

+.. py:class:: RedisExpireHuey

+    Identical to :py:class:`RedisHuey` except for the way task result values are stored.
+RedisHuey keeps all task results in a Redis hash, and whenever a task result is read (via the result handle), it is also removed from the result hash.
+This is done to prevent the task result storage from growing without bound.
+Additionally, using a Redis hash for all results helps avoid cluttering up the Redis keyspace and utilizes less RAM for storing the keys themselves.

+    ``RedisExpireHuey`` uses a different approach: task results are stored in ordinary Redis keys with a special prefix.
+Result keys are then given a time-to-live, and will be expired automatically by the Redis server.
+This removes the necessity to remove results from the result store after they are read once.

+    Commonly-used keyword arguments for storage configuration:

+    :param int expire_time: Expire time in seconds, default is 86400 (1 day).
+    :param bool blocking: Use blocking-pop when reading from the queue (as opposed to polling).
+Default is true.
+    :param connection_pool: a redis-py ``ConnectionPool`` instance.
+    :param url: url for Redis connection.
+    :param host: hostname of the Redis server.
+    :param port: port number.
+    :param password: password for Redis.
+    :param int db: Redis database to use (typically 0-15, default is 0).

 .. py:class:: SqliteHuey

     Huey that utilizes sqlite3 for queue and result storage.
 Only requirement